Top 10 Best Irish Boxers Of All Time

 One of the best Irish boxers of all time, Jimmy McLarnin posing for a photo

 Jimmy McLarnin is by far the oldest name on the list.
 Other Irish fighters, including Mike McTigue and Pat O’Connor, narrowly missed the cut.
-For those of you who know your boxing, we imagine your crying uproar that Jimmy McLarnin is not sitting at the top.
+For those of you who know your boxing, we imagine your uproar that Jimmy McLarnin is not sitting at the top.
 For many, he’s the epitome of the best Irish boxers.

 There’s no denying that the Belfast Spider is a legend of the sport.
 The highly-rated boxing website BoxRec ranked him number two in their greatest-ever P4P list.
 McLarnin was ahead of Muhammad Ali, Roberto Duran, and Harry Greb.
 We will counterbalance this by stating that the same list of active P4P fighters currently has Oleksandr Usyk 14th, behind Devin Haney and David Benavidez.

 We’re not besmirching McLarnin at all.
-There is a good reason many people believe he is at the top of the food chain of best Irish boxers: he’s a two-weight world champion and an International Boxing Hall Of Fame inductee.
+There is a good reason many people believe he is at the top of the food chain of best Irish boxers: he’s a two-weight world champion and an International Boxing Hall of Fame inductee.
 His last two wins of his career were against two fellow Hall of Famers, Tony Canzoneri and Lou Ambers, pure boxing heritage and a bona fide boxing legend.
 In a career between 1923 and 1936, he chalked up 55 wins, 11 losses and three draws.

 1. Katie Taylor